 About our Surgeons

 It is important to research a Surgeon’s qualifications and experience before deciding on the Surgeon.
 You can check your surgeons’ credentials at AHRPA.
-Our Breast Reduction Surgeons, Dr Craig Rubinstein, Dr Rebecca Wyten, Dr Geoff Barnett are all highly experienced, fully qualified specialist plastic surgeons with current FRACS memberships.
+Our Breast Reduction Surgeons, Dr Craig Rubinstein, Dr Rebecca Wyten, Dr Geoff Barnett and Dr Patrick Briggs are all highly experienced, fully qualified specialist plastic surgeons with current FRACS memberships.

 - American Society of Plastic Surgeon article on breast Reduction Surgery

 - American Board of Cosmetic Surgery Breast reduction Surgery Guide

 - Clinics- Outcomes analysis of breast reduction in Brazilian women using the BREAST-Q® questionnaire: a cross-sectional controlled study